apptainer/singularity-userdocs/reproducible_scif_apps.rst

 this folder is created, in lowercase, under ``/scif/apps`` if it doesn’t exist.
 A singularity metadata folder, .singularity.d, equivalent to the container’s main folder, is generated inside the application.
-An application thus is like a smaller image inside of it’s parent.
+An application thus is like a smaller image inside of its parent.
 Specifically, SCI-F defines the following new sections for the build recipe, where each is optional for 0 or more apps: